Lelenaic/SpamBuster/.kilocode/rules/global.md

+# Project context
+This project aims to be a desktop software working on MacOS, Linux and Windows and provides mail anti spam AI features, using OpenRouter and Ollama.
+The user can configure antispam rules and they are sent to the AI

+# Project design
+You shall use Shadcn UI for every component and tailwind whenever you need some adjustments.

 # Project configuration
 The project is a NextJS project and aims to be desktop only with ElectronJS.
 The UI library is Shadcn UI with TailwindCSS and Tailwind Animate CSS.
+If needed, add the shadcn components with: npx shadcn@latest add <component>
+As this is a desktop app, there are no backend server.
+All the data need to be stored locally using electron-store only.
+The project uses NPM as package manager.
+If you need icons, @tabler/icons-react is installed.

 # Documentation